 A: Easy is a relative term, but it really depends on your fantasy sports skill level.
 If you’ve been playing for a while in various formats and you know how to win your season long league you should have no problem being profitable with DraftKings.
 If you’re totally new to fantasy sports then you might have a tougher time.

 A: DraftKings takes a “rake” (a cut of the total pool of money) from each contest in exchange for operating the contests.
-The rake is between 5-10% depending on the cost of the contest you’re playing in.
-Larger priced contests have a smaller rake.
+The rake is around 10-15% depending on the cost of the contest you’re playing in.

 A: Since DraftKings makes money no matter who wins (via a % of the total prize pool) there is no reason to skew a contest in favor of one contestant or another.
 I’ve been playing for quite a while.
 Sure I don’t win all the time and there are times where you lose so narrowly that it hurts, but overall I see no reason at all to doubt the legitimacy of DraftKings and their entire organization.